tannal/tannal.glitch.me/inbox.md

 # 2024-1-12 0 | 0

+All software eventually died or become legacy.

+3 5 8 10

+The better you design it when it's not large(there is no so much devs around this project) determine how far it can go.

 w3c css working group whatwg

-os syscall -> std library -> thirdparty library -> framework -> application
+os syscall -> std library -> thirdparty library -> framework -> application C/C++/

+os syscall -> prgramming language runtime -> std library -> thirdparty libarary -> framework -> application

 It's all about how much you can get. logical reasoning is useless, pointless, and useless.